Transferable Deep Reinforcement Learning Framework for Autonomous Vehicles with Joint Radar-Data Communications: Performance Evaluation

 \subsubsection{Transfer Learning Setting}

 In the transfer learning setting, we first let the AV obtain an optimal policy and demonstration data of the source environment.
 Note that the information of source environment can be pre-computed by other AVs and it can be stored at an edge server.
 After that, we let the AV continue learning through updating its neural networks' weights in the target environment.
 The differences between the source and target environments are shown in Table~\ref{table:parameter-setting}.
-We evaluate our proposed transfer learning algorithm by comparing with the two baseline schemes that are DDQN and Direct Policy Reuse.
+To obtain the optimal policy of the source environment, we evaluate the reward performance of the DDQN algorithm with two baseline schemes that are Q-learning and Round Robin~\cite{hieu2020}.
+Round Robin is a rule-based mechanism in which the AV selects actions in an iterative manner so that all the actions in the action space are equally selected.
+As a result, Round Robin can be utilized as a non-learning scheme which yields the stable and lower bound performance.
+In the target environment, we evaluate our proposed transfer learning algorithm by comparing with the two baseline schemes that are DDQN and Direct Policy Reuse.
 The Direct Policy Reuse (DPR) is a mechanism in which the policy learned from the source environment is directly used in the target environment~\cite{cong2021, fernandez2006}.
 Note that with the DDQN algorithm, the AV learns the environment from scratch, i.e., the weights of neural networks are initialized randomly.
 The reason that we use the DDQN algorithm as a baseline scheme is to evaluate the advantages of our proposed transfer learning approach in the transfer learning setting.
 In the rest of the paper, we use the term \textit{DDQN (without TL)} to denote the results obtain by the DDQN algorithm without using any transfer learning technique, i.e., the AV with DDQN algorithm learns the new environment from scratch.

 In the next subsection, we evaluate system performance in terms of average reward, system throughput, and miss detection probability.
 The average reward of an episode can be calculated by averaging all the immediate rewards.
 The system throughput and miss detection probability are calculated as in (\ref{eq:system_throughput}) and (\ref{eq:p_miss_average}), respectively.